Easy Shrimp Fried Rice Quick and Flavorful Recipe

 Garlic gives a wonderful aroma and taste.
 Mixed vegetables add color and crunch.
 Soy sauce provides that savory umami flavor.
 If you like, you can use sesame oil for a nutty twist, and green onions make a fresh garnish.

 This easy shrimp fried rice recipe is perfect for busy nights.
-You can find the full recipe details to make your cooking even easier.

 Step-by-Step Instructions